seifallahmedini/llm-toolbridge/README.md

 ## Overview

-LLM Tool Bridge provides a consistent interface to work with function/tool calling capabilities of various LLM providers, such as Azure OpenAI, OpenAI, Anthropic, and others.
+LLM Tool Bridge provides a consistent interface to work with function/tool calling capabilities of various LLM providers, such as Azure OpenAI, OpenAI, Google Gemini, and others.
 This library allows developers to define tools once and use them across different providers without having to rewrite code for each one.

 ## Features

 - Unified interface for tool definitions
-- Provider-specific adapters (Azure OpenAI, OpenAI, etc.)
+- Provider-specific adapters (Azure OpenAI, OpenAI, Google Gemini, etc.)
 - Consistent request/response schemas
 - Support for multiple tool calling
 - Type-safe interfaces using Pydantic